Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Introduction

 \subsection{Related literature}

 Previous literature on risk-sensitive control problems in continuous time studies their theoretical properties and economic implications, for example, the well-posedness \citep{fleming1995risk,nagai1996bellman,dupuis2000robust,fleming2002risk,menaldi2005remarks}, and how risk sensitivity explains the equity premium puzzle \citep{maenhout2004robust,glasserman2013robust}.
 However, in the conventional paradigm, agents have risk-sensitive objectives, but they know a benchmark distribution (or a \textit{model}) and also know the forms of the reward functions.
 RL perspective contrasts the conventional settings in not knowing a benchmark distribution (i.e., being \textit{model-free}), and even not the forms of reward functions.
-The latter may not be a concern for applications in trading and pricing as the reward is simply the return or profit, whereas could be critical in general RL context in which the agent has to execute a certain action to figure out the associated reward.
-For the former, one way to specify the benchmark distribution is to fit a simple model within a parametric family, e.g., geometric Brownian motions.
-However, due to the restriction of the KL divergence, this approach implicitly assumes that the ground truth model is absolutely continuous with respect to the estimated model.
-This could still wrongly specify a family of models.
-Moreover, RL is sometimes conducted in an online fashion, where no past data is available and data needs to be collected as part of the solution.
-In such scenarios, it is even more difficult to specify a benchmark model.
+The important observation on the link between a risk-sensitive problem and the QV penalty is made by \citet{skiadas2003robust}.
+Thus, a risk-sensitive RL problem can also be transformed to an ordinary, non-risk-sensitive RL problem plus an extra QV penalty on the value function along the trajectory.
+Therefore, it becomes a recursive utility maximization problem \citep{duffie1992stochastic}, and hence, the martingale optimality principle still applies to characterize the optimal policy.